-How artists use the meaning of color in painting art
+How artists use the meaning of color in artwork

 Artists often use the meaning of color to convey deeper messages in their paintings.